Want a step-by-step guide to earning travel rewards in the military?

 United Club Card

-Everyone should have a card that will earn them big rewards for dining and supermarkets, but since active duty military doesn’t need to worry about an annual fee, they can get a high earner.
-And that’s the American Express® Gold Card.
+Everyone should have a card that will earn them big rewards in for dining and groceries, but since active duty military doesn’t need to worry about an annual fee, they can get the very best.
+And that’s the American Express Gold Card.

-- 4 Membership Rewards points for every dollar spent at restaurants
+- 4 Membership Rewards points for every dollar spent on dining

 - 4 Membership Rewards points for every dollar spent at US supermarkets (up to $25,000 per year)

 - 3 Membership Rewards points for every dollar spent on flights booked with airlines or at amextravel.com

 - $10 per month in statement credits toward dining purchases with select vendors

 - $100 annual airline fee statement credit on a selected qualifying airline

 - $250 annual fee is waived for active-duty military

 Groceries is one of the big three household expenses, right up there with housing and transportation.
 The American Express Gold Card earns 4x Membership Rewards points at restaurants worldwide.